-C.8 Compliance Requirements [326 IAC 2-1.1-11] The commissioner may require stack testing, monitoring, or rep
+C.8 Compliance Requirements [326 IAC 2-1.1-11]

 The commissioner may require stack testing, monitoring, or reporting at any time to assure compliance with all applicable requirements by issuing an order under 326 IAC 2-1.1-11.
 Any monitoring or testing shall be performed in accordance with 326 IAC 3 or other methods approved by the commissioner or the U. S. EPA.